Talent Hoarding in Organizations: Evidence from Managers: Hoarding Incentives and Actions

 Intuitively, a manager who wants to hoard talent should give workers lower (public) potential ratings relative to their (private) performance ratings.
 A survey of the firm's employees suggests that this method of talent hoarding is commonplace.\footnote{For instance, one worker states, ``Supervisors suppress potential ratings because of fear that employees will leave their current position for a promotion.''
 (Appendix Table \ref{table:survey_talenthoarding}).} For a given worker, the difference between performance and potential ratings may reflect worker-specific factors that are unrelated to talent hoarding; however, because managers have discretion in conducting these evaluations, comparing systematic differences between the ratings across workers can capture manager behavior.\footnote{Illustrating the importance of manager discretion in this setting, \cite{Benson2021potential} find in contemporaneous work that managers in a large retailer overrate men's potential compared to women's, possibly as a reaction to men's higher turnover risk.}

 My measure of talent hoarding is defined by the difference between the actual and predicted potential ratings a manager assigns to their workers.
 Specifically, I take the residuals from the OLS estimation of the following regression of the potential rating given to worker $i$ in quarter $t$ by manager $m$ on their performance rating and other worker characteristics: In Equation \ref{eqn:potential}, $X_{it}$ denotes the vector of controls described in Section \ref{sec:firmdata}, $\beta_t$ represents quarter fixed effects.
 I compute the average difference (over workers and quarters) between predicted and actual potential ratings for each manager.
-I classify a manager as having a high propensity to hoard talent if this difference is in the top tercile of the manager distribution, indicating that the potential ratings the manager assigns are systematically lower than what one would expect.
+This defines a manager-level measure of talent hoarding, reflecting a manager’s systematic tendency to assign public potential ratings that are higher or lower than expected given worker performance and characteristics based on all workers in their team during my sample period.

+Figure \ref{fig:talenthoarding_distribution} shows the distribution of the mean deviation between predicted and actual potential ratings.
+The data for this figure is at the manager level (i.e., containing one observation for each of the over 6,000 unique managers in my sample).
+The distribution is centered close to zero (median = –0.006, SD = 0.212) and reveals substantial variation.
+Many managers assign potential ratings roughly in line with predictions, but there is meaningful mass in both tails.
+Managers in the left tail appear to inflate worker visibility by assigning higher-than-expected potential ratings.
+In contrast, managers in the right tail consistently assign lower-than-expected potential ratings, suppressing worker visibility in a manner consistent with strategic talent hoarding.

+In my empirical analysis, I use both the continuous measure of a manager’s mean deviation between predicted and actual potential ratings, and discrete classifications based on terciles of this distribution.
+The continuous measure enables a graded interpretation: larger positive deviations correspond to greater suppression of worker visibility.
+To analyze meaningful variation in managerial behavior, I classify managers in the top tercile (mean deviation above 0.1036, shaded in orange) as having a higher tendency to suppress visibility.
+This classification allows me to focus on managers who are most likely engaged in systematic hoarding behavior, and thus also allows a direct comparison with the survey-based results that rely on binary measures of managerial hoarding actions.
+Robustness tests in Appendix Sections \ref{sec:appendix_manger} and \ref{sec:appendix_robustness_rotation} confirm that results are consistent when using the continuous measure, a median split, or a more conservative quantile cutoff.